12. Super Mario Land (GB)

 1. The Legend of Zelda: Link's Awakening (GB)

-For such a tiny game, Link's Awakening created enormous shockwaves in the Zelda franchise that we're still feeling today.
+For such a tiny game, Link's Awakening created enormous shockwaves in the series.
 If you want to experience the very best that the portable system has to offer, do yourself a favour and get this (or the DX version for Game Boy Color with the extra dungeon that's handily available via Nintendo Switch Online) immediately.
-It’s a beautiful, beautiful thing.
+As much as we love the Switch remake, we're still in love with the original.

 Zelda: Link's Awakening